thijssnelleman/CostOfReproducibility/ICLR/2022/reviews/Symbolic Learning to Optimize: Towards Interpretability and Scalability.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for obtaining the reported results, and compare them against their computation budget?_

-[2]
+[3]

-The authors motivate hyperparameter values in appendix C. and some are listed in text with grids in section 4.
+The authors motivate hyperparameter values in appendix C. and some are listed in text with grids in section 4 but the strategy is not clear for all.
 No structured overview.

 ### Experimental Procedure
 _Given the setup of experiments reported in the work, how difficult is it to set up a new experiment with the same procedure, similar to those presented in the original work?_

-[1]
+[3]

-The authors measure accuracy on the test set (static split) over single runs.
+The authors measure accuracy on the test set (static split implied, but this is difficult to determine even from code) over single runs.

 ### Expertise
 _How much effort would it take to acquire the expertise required to reproduce the work independently relying solely on the available documentation?_